Academic Catalog 2025-2026

 Program Description

-Liberal Studies (LBS) is an interdisciplinary undergraduate major for students who intend to become elementary and special education teachers or to pursue related graduate work.
+Liberal Studies (LBS) is an interdisciplinary undergraduate major for students who intend to become elementary and special education teachers or plan to pursue related graduate work.
 Courses leading to the B.A. in Liberal Studies focus on the subject areas taught in elementary schools as well as professional preparation and early fieldwork.
 LBS is a California Commission on Teacher Credentialing (CTC) approved Elementary Subject Matter Preparation Program (ESM).
-LBS also offers two Integrated Teacher Education Programs (ITEP) in which students earn a B.A. and a credential for teaching elementary school (multiple subjects) or special education (education specialist mild/moderate support needs).

 Highlights of a Liberal Studies Degree